mablack/cordova-diagnostic-plugin/README.md

 Platforms: Android, iOS and Windows 10 UWP Configuration name: N/A - always installed, regardless of whether the module preference key is present in `config.xml`.

+### switchToSettings()

+Platforms: Android and iOS

+Opens settings page for this app.

+On Android, this opens the "App Info" page in the Settings app.

+On iOS, this opens the app settings page in the Settings app.
+This works only on iOS 8+ - iOS 7 and below will invoke the errorCallback.

+    cordova.plugins.diagnostic.switchToSettings(successCallback, errorCallback);

+#### Parameters

+- {Function} successCallback - The callback which will be called when switch to settings is successful.
+- {Function} errorCallback - The callback which will be called when switch to settings encounters an error.
+The function is passed a single string parameter containing the error message.

+#### Example usage

+    cordova.plugins.diagnostic.switchToSettings(function(){
+        console.log("Successfully switched to Settings app");
+    }, function(error){
+        console.error("The following error occurred: "+error);
+    });

+### switchToWirelessSettings()

+Platforms: Android

+Switches to the wireless settings page in the Settings app.
+Allows configuration of wireless controls such as Wi-Fi, Bluetooth and Mobile networks.

+    cordova.plugins.diagnostic.switchToWirelessSettings();

 ### switchToMobileDataSettings()

 Platforms: Android and Windows 10 UWP